StydeNet/html/docs/form-builder.md

 Create a list of radios.

-This function is very similar to `Form::select` but it generates a collection of radios instead of options. i.e.:
+This function is similar to `Form::select` but it generates a collection of radios instead of options. i.e.:

 `Form::radios('status', ['a' => 'Active', 'i' => 'Inactive'])`

-You can pass 'inline' as a value of the attribute's array, to set the radios as inline (they'll be rendered with the 'radios-inline' template).
+You can pass 'inline' as a value in the attributes array, to set the radios as inline (they'll be rendered with the 'radios-inline' template).

 ## checkboxes